 Definition of free

 In terms of elements, this is just like a basis for a vector space.
-If is a subset of the elements of , then is free on exactly when the elements of generate and are -linearly independent in ; the first condition guarantees that every can be written as for some , while the second condition guarantees that such an expression is unique.
+If is a subset of the elements of , then is free on exactly when the set of elements of generates and are -linearly independent in ; the first condition guarantees that every can be written as for some , while the second condition guarantees that such an expression is unique.

 For a more categorical approach, observe the following about subsets of elements of :